ivangfr/springboot-jpa-studies/jpa-batch/README.md

 # springboot-jpa-studies
 ## `> jpa-batch`

-The purpose of this module is to study how to insert, update, or delete a set of records in batch (bulk)
+The purpose of this module is to study how to insert, update, or delete a set of records in batch (bulk).

 ## Spring JPA Hibernate - JpaRepository (Batch)